Longtime foe is coached by former UMass assistant/associate coach Kathryn Gleason

 Minutewomen looking for their first wins of the 2013 season

 2004 NFCA Hall of Fame Inductee

-Sortino is one of just five active coaches to have 1,100 wins.
+Sortino is one of just five active coaches to have 1,100 wins and entered the 2013 season third among active Division I head coaches.
 She achieved her 1,100th win in dramatic fashion as it came in UMass' 8-3 victory over Fordham to win the 2010 Atlantic 10 Championship on May 15, 2010.